Transforming-Graph-Data/2025/README.md

 The expected format for submission types is six pages in CEUR Double Column Format.
 All TGD papers will be published in the CEUR online proceedings, either in full for unpublished works or as short abstracts for submissions summarising published works.
 Selected unpublished submissions will be invited to contribute an extended version to a special issue (acceptance pending) of the [Transactions on Graph Data and Knowledge](https://tgdk.org/) (TGDK) Journal.
 Being the first edition, we do not have statistics to rely on.
 Based on other graph database workshops and our dissemination plans, we expect 15-20 submissions, \~seven acceptances, and 20-30 participants.
 To encourage participation, we will invite one or two keynotes from the attendees.

 ---

-**Statistics for previous editions of the workshop (number of submitted and accepted papers, number of invited talks), if applicable.**  N/A. This is the 1st edition of TGD.

----

 **Policy for handling conflicts of interest with reviewers or PC chairs**

 * TGD will employ **single-blind reviewing**, following the EDBT/ICDT 2025 Joint Conference policy.
 Submissions must include the names and affiliations of all authors, while reviewers remain anonymous, and respect the guidelines of diversity & inclusion in writing upheld by EDBT/ICDT, SIGMOD, VLDB.
 * Upon submitting a paper, the authors may indicate PC members that they deem unsuitable for reviewing their submission due to a conflict of interest (defined following the EDBT/ICDT 2025 criteria).
 PC members will also be given the list of submitting authors and asked to identify those they deem to be in a conflict of interest.
 The PC chairs will analyse the conflicts of interest declared by authors and PC members to identify any potentially spurious conflicts.
 * A senior PC member or external reviewer will be designated to handle papers that have a conflict of interest with the organisers.
 * PC chairs will not submit papers to TGD.

----

-**Publicity plans:**

-The TGD workshop will be announced and published on a dedicated website immediately after acceptance.
-To increase awareness reach, we will: 1\) launch social media channels on LinkedIn, Facebook, and Mastodon, as well as 2\) disseminate TGD’s call for papers on international mailing lists, such as [DBWorld](https://dbworld.sigmod.org/post.html) and [wikiCFP](http://www.wikicfp.com/cfp/), and on local ones corresponding to internal communication channels of institutes, universities, and organisations susceptible to be interested in the workshop’s topics.
-We will leverage academic and industrial contacts in companies such as [Neo4j](https://neo4j.com/), [ThatDot](https://www.thatdot.com/), [Memgraph](https://memgraph.com/), and [RelationalAI](https://relational.ai/), to secure scholarships for students and early researchers who would not otherwise be able to attend to support Diversity & Inclusion in our community.